make-models-fair/make-models-fair.github.io/content/en/docs/Getting Involved/Checklist/_index.md

   * On the Models page, you will find links to the four categories of models that have been preliminarily selected for inclusion -- Ecological Processes, Land Use, Cooperation, and Crowd Dynamics.
 Each category has between 20-25 model publications associated with it.
   <br>
   <br>
-  * Each category has a sub-page with a table identifying the [initial assessments](/docs/process/assessment) of each model's "scores" on the five FAIR criteria, their current status in the making FAIR process (e.g., "Not yet started", "In progress"), and a link to an associated issue in the [GitHub coordination repository](https://github.com/make-models-fair/coordination/issues) if the model is "In process".
+  * Each category has a sub-page with a table identifying the [initial assessments](/docs/process/assessment) of each model's "scores" on the five FAIR criteria, their current status in the making FAIR process (e.g., "Not yet started", "In progress"), and a link to an associated issue in the [GitHub coordination repository](https://github.com/make-models-fair/coordination/issues) if the model is "In progress".
     * Note: a small selection of "Not yet started" models already have Github issue trackers associated with them, to illustrate how the process will look.

 <hr>